nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 ### 5.1 Evidence for Complexity Conservation

-Our findings contribute quantitative evidence supporting complexity conservation during Latin-to-Spanish evolution.
+Our findings provide pilot signals consistent with complexity conservation during Latin-to-Spanish evolution.
 The data show patterns consistent with this hypothesis:

 **Article Compensation**: The dramatic article development pattern (p = 0.0007) correlates with case system loss.
 Spanish developed a systematic article system (mean 107 per 1000 words) from complete absence in Latin, potentially maintaining semantic distinctions previously encoded by case morphology through syntactic means.

 **Analytical Substitution**: The complete transition from synthetic to analytical constructions (p = 0.0001) demonstrates systematic functional replacement.
 Spanish auxiliary constructions preserve aspectual and voice distinctions previously encoded through Latin morphological complexity.

-**Dependency Complexity**: While not statistically significant (p = 0.1140), exploratory examination revealed large effect sizes that warrant future investigation with larger samples.
-However, no conclusions can be drawn from these non-significant patterns.
+**Dependency depth**: Did not differ across periods (Kruskal–Wallis p = 0.114, n=7/5/4).
+We treat this as a non‑result and a power baseline for future work.

 ### 5.2 Theoretical Implications